 Global Health and Tuberculosis

 We offer the trainee unique opportunities for global health research and clinical rotations.
-We offer many options for international research on a range of diseases including HIV/AIDS, tuberculosis, malaria, pediatric pneumonia, meningitis, and neglected tropical diseases.
+We offer many options for international research on a range of diseases including HIV/AIDS, tuberculosis, malaria, pediatric pneumonia, meningitis, neonatal sepsis, and neglected tropical diseases.
 Faculty in our section have longstanding international research studies in active field sites in Africa, Asia, and South America.
 Many of these faculty members have joint appointments in the Boston University Department of Global Health located at the Boston University School of Public Health.

 - Train world-class scientists in clinical or laboratory-based research to become independent investigators in an academic setting